MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ### Create an access package policy

 After creating the access package and adding resources and roles, you can decide who can access it by creating an access package policy.
-Enable the **Requestor1** user account that you created to request access to the resources in the access package.
+Enable the **Requestor1** user account that you created in step 1 to request access to the resources in the access package.
 For this task, you need these values:

 - **Id** of the access package for the value of the **accessPackageId** property.
 - **Id** of the **Requestor1** user account for the value of the **id** property in the **allowedRequestors**.